FanDuel MLB Home Run Derby Promo: Bet the Derby Winner, Get Bonus Bet for Each Home Run

 All customers can place a pre-live, straight “Home Run Derby Winner” wager on the 2025 MLB Home Run Derby.
 For each Home Run your selected player hits, get one dollar ($1) in Bonus Bets!

 The 2025 Home Run Derby Field features some of the best power-hitters in the game.
-Current home run leader Cal Raleigh has the shortest odds to win the event as of July 11th, though Oneil Cruz, Ronald Acuna Jr., and James Wood aren't far behind!
+Current home run leader Cal Raleigh has the shortest odds to win the event as of Monday morning, though Oneil Cruz and James Wood aren't far behind!

 Full MLB Home Run Derby odds eligible for this promotion -- and all other MLB odds -- can be found on FanDuel Sportsbook.